Chameleon: A Multiplier-Free Temporal Convolutional Network Accelerator for End-to-End Few-Shot and Continual Learning from Sequential Data: The Chameleon system-on-chip architecture

 Our first technique focuses on \textit{inference-optimized quantization}.
-While proposals for deploying parameter initialization meta-learning methods on-chip exist, they require on-chip GD, which entails floating-point precision requirements.
+For instance, proposals for deploying parameter initialization meta-learning methods on-chip require GD, which entails floating-point precision requirements.
 Murthy~\etal~\cite{l2l_on_chip_marian_reptile} use block floating point (8-bit shared exponent, 4-bit mantissa) for weights, activations, gradients and errors.
 Compared to regular integer operation, additional logic for exponent management, as well as normalization and alignment is required.
 Wang~\etal~\cite{exploring_quant_in_fsl_maml} demonstrates the feasibility of using signed 16-bit uniform quantization of the weights and gradients for various initialization-based meta-learning methods, but reduces memory requirements only by $2\times$ compared to learning with FP32.
 FSL-HDnn \cite{fslhdnn} uses brain floating point (Bfloat)-16 to generate embeddings for HDC during FSL, also saving $2\times$ memory compared to a vanilla FP32 implementation.
-A deployment proposal for MAML~\cite{li2021quantization_maml} demonstrates the use of 4-bit signed uniform weights, but still requires 8- or 16-bit gradients depending on task difficulty, hence increasing memory requirements by $2-4\times$ compared inference-only quantization.
-As Chameleon operates in a purely forward manner due to its gradient-free learning, it can rely on a simple quantization scheme that is optimized for inference.
-Hence, we propose to use $\log_2$ weights \cite{miyashita2016convolutional_log2_pot2_power_of_two}: this allows replacing multipliers with bit shifters, based on which we enable fully MatMul-free inference and embedding computation (\autoref{fig:wide_pe_array_figure}(a)).
-During embedding computation, the PE array uses an output-stationary dataflow to efficiently support our greedy TCN processing scheme.
-Each cycle, it receives 16 4-bit unsigned uniform ReLU-based activations, either from the input memory (first layer) or activation memory (subsequent layers), along with $16\times16$ $\log_2$-quantized weights from the weight memory.
-We use 4-bit signed $\log_2$ weights, as they offer the same dynamic range as 8-bit signed integers while halving storage, reducing power and energy footprints \cite{przewlocka2022power_of_two_rus}, and maintaining floating-point accuracy \cite{przewlocka2022power_of_two_rus}.
-Each individual PE (\autoref{fig:wide_pe_array_figure}(b)) first left-shifts the horizontally broadcast input by the weight's exponent and then applies sign correction, producing a 12-bit signed output.
-These are summed vertically and accumulated in 18-bit signed uniform registers within output processing elements (OPEs), detailed in \autoref{fig:wide_pe_array_figure}(c).
-The OPE performs input rescaling (for residuals), bias addition, ReLU activation, and output rescaling before its output is written back to the activation memory.

-With inference being learning-free now, we also make learning fully multiplication-free by adapting Equation \eqref{eq:l2_is_linear} for a $\log_2$ formulation, allowing for efficient PN parameter extraction.
-Since all weights are $\log_2$ (including $s_i^j$), the square in the bias term simplifies, thereby fully replacing multiplication by bit shifts:
+A deployment proposal for MAML~\cite{li2021quantization_maml} demonstrates the use of 4-bit signed uniform weights, but still requires 8- or 16-bit gradients depending on task difficulty, hence increasing memory requirements by $2-4\times$ compared to inference-only quantization.